-- A. Be prepared by a professional engineer licensed in N.C., or certified by a professional land surveyor or landscape architect who is routinely engaged in cost estimates and licensed in N.C., at the applicant's expense. - B. Provide a schedule for initiation and completion of work. - C. Include separate estimates for roads, bridges, water and sewer infrastructure, stormwater infrastructure, pedestrian infrastructure, utilities (including electrical power, natural gas and communication lines), etc. consistent with submitted design plans construction specifications. - D. Include separate estimates for off-site improvements (road improvements, mitigation work, sewer improvements, etc) required as related to the improvements covered in said improvement guarantee. - E. Include all associated fees for remediation work required for the proposed improvements (unless proof of payment for remediation fees is provided to the Subdivision Administrator).
+- A. Be prepared by a professional engineer licensed in N.C., or certified by a professional land surveyor or landscape architect who is routinely engaged in cost estimates and licensed in N.C., at the applicant's expense.
+Water and sewer system infrastructure improvements shall be prepared by a professional engineer licensed in N.C. at the applicant's expense. - B. Provide a schedule for initiation and completion of work. - C. Include separate estimates for roads, bridges, water and sewer infrastructure, stormwater infrastructure, pedestrian infrastructure, utilities (including electrical power, natural gas and communication lines), etc. consistent with the approved design plans construction specifications. - D. Include separate estimates for any off-site infrastructure improvements such as roadways, stormwater system, water system, sanitary sewer system, etc are required to be included in the improvement guarantee. - E. Include all Federal and/or State mitigation fees due but not paid at the time of the execution of the improvement guarantee.
+Proof of payment for remediation fees shall be provided to the Subdivision Administrator. - F. Include all professional engineering and land surveying fees associated with the bidding and award, construction contract administration and engineering certifications associated with the development of the infrastructure for the proposed development.